dodyeid/dodyeid/README.md

 - 🧠 Strong background in statistics, mathematics, computer science, and economics.
 - 👀 Expert in R, but always learning.
 - 🌱 Self-taught in app development: I built and deployed TriviaLinked to iOS using JavaScript, React Native, and Firebase.
-- 💞️ I love building software to help people and organizations grow.
+- 💞️ I love building software and solving problems to help people and organizations grow.
 - 📫 How to reach me: via LinkedIn!

 <!---